tarwn/lessthandot-hugo/blogs/content/posts/2011-08-30-microsoft-sql-server-codename-denali.md

 ---
-title: Microsoft SQL Server, codename “Denali”, will be the last release to support OLE DB, ODBC is the new new thing
+title: Microsoft SQL Server, codename "Denali", will be the last release to support OLE DB, ODBC is the new new thing
 author: SQLDenis
 type: post
 date: 2011-08-30T16:13:00+00:00